 SENIOR YEAR PROGRAM Seniors enroll as full-time students at WPI and take their classes on the WPI campus, located at 100 Institute Road, Worcester, Mass.
-Their school year begins the fourth week of August and concludes with graduation from Mass Academy in May.
+Their school year begins in late August and concludes with graduation from Mass Academy in May.
 They follow a college schedule, meeting regularly with Mass Academy's school counselor and their individual faculty advisors, who monitor their academic progress and assist with their college application process.
-Mass Academy seniors organized sports program for two of the four terms. must successfully complete three WPI courses in each of four seven-week terms, for a total of 12 courses.
+Mass Academy seniors must successfully complete three WPI courses in each of four seven-week terms, for a total of 12 courses.
 In every term, students are required to take one course in each of three major academic areas.
-They also must fulfill requirements for Physical Education and complete a Senior Independent Study Project (SISP).
+They must also fulfill requirements for Physical Education and complete a Senior Independent Study Project (SISP).
 Mathematics: Students typically take the four-term Calculus sequence.
-More advanced students often take the Introduction to Analysis sequence.
+More advanced students work with the Math Modeling teacher to identify appropriate courses best suited to their interests and background.
 Science: Seniors have the opportunity to choose among single and/or sequential courses in Physics, Chemistry, Biology, Computer Science, and Engineering.
 Humanities: Students are required to take four Humanities courses.
 Two must be in English (i.e., Literature) or Writing.
 The others may be in the Social Sciences, History, Philosophy, Foreign Languages, or the Arts.
-Physical Education: Seniors must enroll in either two one-term Physical Education courses at WPI, two independent classes in an area of physical activity (e.g., dance, gymnastics, karate), or participate in an Senior Independent Study Project (SISP): Each senior must complete an Independent Study Project that involves approximately 100 hours pursuing a subject or area of interest that results in new learning beyond the traditional academic experience.
+Physical Education: Seniors must enroll in either two one-term Physical Education courses at WPI, two independent classes in an area of physical activity (e.g., dance, gymnastics, karate), or participate in organized sports programs.
+Senior Independent Study Project (SISP): Each senior must complete an Independent Study Project that involves approximately 100 hours pursuing a subject or area of interest that results in new learning beyond the traditional academic experience.
 Past SISP projects have included quilt-making, cooking, woodcarving, EMT training, learning a new language, learning to play a musical instrument, and publishing a book.

 EXTRACURRICULAR ACTIVITIES, ATHLETICS, AND COMMUNITY SERVICE

-As an Academy student, you are eligible to participate in a variety of extracurricular activities and events, including
+As a Mass Academy student, you are eligible to participate in a variety of extracurricular activities and events, including ...

 #1

 Public School

 in Massachusetts ranked by Niche.com

 2018, 2019, 2020,

-2021, 2022, 2023
+2021, 2022, 2023,

+2024, 2025

 - Biotechnology

 - CAD

 - Creative Engineering and Design

 - CyberPatriot

 - FIRST Robotics

 - Math Team

 - Programming Team School Newspaper

 - Slam Poetry

 - Student Government

 - WPI Concert Band

 - Yearbook

 Athletics: Students may be eligible to participate on high school sports teams by applying for MIAA Rule 52 waivers with their sending schools.

-Community Service: Each students gives back to the community by completing 50 hours of community service each year.
+Community Service: Each student gives back to the community by completing 50 hours of community service each year.
 Many students fulfill their community service during the summer.